 Get your spouse, partner, neighbor or friend to take the kids to school for you and stay in bed.
 This is easier than it sounds.
 But I feel that whenever I’m at my breaking point I remind my husband to pitch in or wake up earlier than usual.
 I take the time to recharge or just do something that’s important to me.

 Now if you don’t need extra sleep you’re my hero.
-A.J. wakes around 6:30 every.friggin.morning.
+All this summer A.J. woke up before 7:30 a.m. every.friggin.morning.

 That’s my cute name for a mani-pedi-massage.
 They’re definitely in order after the kids go back to school.
 If you can’t afford all three services at once, get one or find a deal site like Living Social or Groupon to book one that’s at least half off.

-For a high-end spa experience in Atlanta, my go-to spot is Natural Body Spa where I reviewed the blueberry manicure and pedicure.
+For a high-end spa experience in Atlanta, my go-to spot is Natural Body Spa where I reviewed the blueberry manicure and pedicure or the Bliss Spa Downtown where I turned a visit into a three hour mom escape.

 JOIN OR START A GROUP